jkvor/emysql/README.md

 	mysql> create table hello_table (hello_text char(20));
 	mysql> grant all privileges on hello_database.* to hello_username@localhost identified by 'hello_password';

+#### Run Hello

-and be sure to have ./ebin in your Erlang path.
-See sample programms, below.
-Copy this source into a file hello
+Be sure to have ./ebin in your Erlang path.
+Now copy the Hello World source above into a file hello.erl and run it (in the Emysql root directory):

+	$ erlc hello.erl
+	$ erl -pa ../ebin -s hello run -s init stop -noshell

+See more sample programms, below.

-#### Run Samples
+#### Running the Samples
 Sample programs are in ./samples.

 * [a_hello](http://github.com/Eonblast/Emysql/blob/master/samples/a_hello.erl) - Hello World